Dodecahedrane/DevOpsNotes/Python/APIs/APIs.md

 ## 8. What is Caching?

-To speed up responses caching is often used.
+To speed up responses caching is often used, it is also used to add resilicancy, or reduce hosting costs.

 Generally caching can only be used on Get requests

+A cache hit is where there is data in the cache, a miss is where there is not, and the data must be requested from elsewhere.
 ### A Caching Example

 There is an API that serves weather data.
 There is an endpoint that allows the API consumer to request the current data for a particular weather station.